Redon-Tech/Emergency-Vehicle-Creator/docs/index.md

 ## :fontawesome-solid-3: **Less Errors, More Consistent, Full Support**

 Emergency Vehicle Creator is designed to be error-free.
-This does however come with the downside of possible errors, these errors are there to prevent you from making mistakes that could potentially break your vehicles.
+We have spent countless hours testing the plugin to ensure that it is bug-free.
+However, we understand that errors can still occur.

-To help solve these errors we provide full support for the plugin.
+To help solve any problems we provide full support for the plugin.
 If you encounter any issues, feel free to [contact us](https://cdn.redon.tech/go/discord) and we will help you resolve them.

 Ontop of this, Emergency Vehicle Creator allows for consistency in your vehicles.
-No longer will you have to jungle around different lighting frameworks, Emergency Vehicle Creator provides a single framework for all your vehicles.
+No longer will you have to juggle around different lighting frameworks, Emergency Vehicle Creator provides a single framework for all your vehicles.
 This helps reduce errors and inconsistencies in your vehicles.